Federation of Jewish Communities of Spain: Organized Jewish communities (late 19th to early 20th century)

-Spanish Civil War and Francist Spain (1936-1975)
+Spanish Civil War and Francist Spain (1936–1975)

 Representatives of Spain's Jewish community of Spain attended the inaugural plenary of the World Jewish Congress in Geneva in 1936.

 During the Spanish Civil War (1936-1939), as many as 10,000 Jews came from Europe, Palestine, and America to join the International Brigades supporting the forces of the Second Spanish Republic against Francisco Franco's Nationalists.
 After Franco's victory in 1939, the Spanish right-wing moved against so-called "enemy elements" that comprised an "anti-Spain" working in the interests of Bolsheviks and a "Judeo-Masonic conspiracy".
 The government shut down the synagogues in Madrid and Barcelona.
 Jewish marriages and brit milah were outlawed, and Jewish children were compelled to attend Catholic schools.

 In 1945, the Francoist government enacted the Fuero de los Españoles as the fourth of the ultimately eight Fundamental Laws of the Realm, extendeding the right to private worship of non-Catholic religions, including Judaism.
 However, the erection of religious buildings or non-Catholic public ceremonies remained forbidden.
 Thus while the Jewish communities in Madrid and Barcelona began again to quietly practice their religion, they still operated outside the law.
 In 1964, the Jewish community was legalized not as a religious community, but as a political entity, as part of Franco's "25 years of peace" celebration.
 That year, the Jewish communities in Madrid and Barcelona created the Israeli Communal Council.
 The group's first secretary-general was Carlos Benarroch.
 That year, the council affiliated with the World Jewish Congress.

 Spain's 1967 Law on Religious Freedom granted full public religious rights to non-Catholics, including Jews.
-Under the law's framework, Jewish communities were formed in Malaga, Alicante, Valencia, Palma de Mallorca, Tenerife, Las Palmas, Torremolinos, Marbella.
+Under the law's framework, Jewish communities were formed in Malaga, Alicante, Valencia, Palma de Mallorca, Tenerife, Las Palmas, Torremolinos, and Marbella.

 Post-Franco and formation of FCJE (after 1975)

 The 1978 Constitution of Spain and the 1980 Organic Law on Religious Freedom created a new framework for religious minorities, establishing state-sponsored religious pluralism for religious denominations with "notorious roots" in Spain.
 To obtain the "notorious roots" designation and sign agreements with the state, religious groups had to join in a single federation.
-On July 16, 1982, the Federation of Israeli Communities of Spain (Consejo Comunal Israelita) was formed by the Jewish communities of Barcelona, Ceuta, Madrid, and Melilla.
+On July 16, 1982, the Federation of Israelite Communities of Spain (Consejo Comunal Israelita) was formed by the Jewish communities of Barcelona, Ceuta, Madrid, and Melilla.

+By March 1992, the federation represented approximately 15,000 Jews in Spain, most of whom first- or second-generation immigrants from North Africa and South America.

 In 2004, the organization changed its name to the Federation of Jewish Communities in Spain (Federación de Comunidades Judías de España).